04 Nov Planning A Trip To Banff National Park

 Planning a trip to Banff National Park opens up endless possibilities of how best to enjoy the Canadian Rocky Mountains.
 Making the most of your holiday time is the ultimate goal.
 With so many stunning sights and experiences from which to choose, the big question turns out to be: Where do we start?

-Here are some helpful tips to help plan, and maximize, your upcoming Rocky Mountain holiday:
+Here are some helpful tips to help with planning your trip to Banff National Park:

 Active visitors can raft, climb, hike, bike, kayak and canoe on rivers, trails, pathways and lakes.
 Slower-paced visitors can also capture the mountain essence by choosing gondolas, boat tours, bus tours and walking trails.
 Regardless of age or ability, the Rocky Mountains welcome everyone.

 The age-old adage, ‘sooner is better than later’ certainly applies here.
 With thousands of visitors experiencing Banff National Park on a weekly basis, availability and scheduled departures do fill up quickly.
 July and August is the height of the tourist season.
-Book your activities of choice and accommodation (either hotels or campgrounds), well in advance of arrival.
+Book your Banff National Park hotels of choice and (either hotels or campgrounds), well in advance of arrival.
 Avoid disappointment by being organized.

-Whitewater rafting on the Kicking Horse River, with Wild Water Adventures, must certainly top the list of many things to do.
+Whitewater rafting the Kicking Horse River, with Wild Water Adventures, must certainly top the list of many things to do.
 What’s a mountain adventure without a rush of adrenalin?
-This is the biggest and wildest river in the Rockies, offering both introductory and big whitewater options.
-We invite everyone, 8 years and older, to hop aboard our rafts and feel, for themselves, the true ‘kick’ of the Kicking Horse River.
+This is the biggest and wildest river in the Rockies, offering both introductory and BIG whitewater options.
+We invite everyone, 6 years and older, to hop aboard our rafts and feel, for themselves, the true ‘kick’ of the Kicking Horse River.
+Want to book a trip?
+Click below!

 Weather in the mountains is highly variable and highly unpredictable.
 It can be sunny in one valley and squally in the next.
 All four seasons can be experienced on any given day … even in the middle of July!